dvpatel/nginx_okta/README.md

 ## Watchlist application service ( rest-api subproject )

 Watchlist is the sample service that sits behind token validation.
-It runs on NodeJS using NestJS framework.
-Only a valid token with an active profile is required for access.
+It also runs on NodeJS using NestJS framework.
+A valid token with an active profile is required for access.
 If an active profile is not provided, the service will return an error with 4XX status code.

 To test the endpoint: